 Optical Parametric Oscillators

-An optical parametric oscillator (OPO) [1, 2] is a light source similar to a laser, also using a kind of laser resonator, but based on optical gain from parametric amplification in a nonlinear crystal rather than from stimulated emission.
+An optical parametric oscillator (OPO) [1, 2] is a light source similar to a laser, also using a kind of laser resonator, but based on optical gain from parametric amplification (usually in a nonlinear crystal) rather than from stimulated emission of radiation.
 Like a laser, such a device exhibits a threshold for the pump power, below which there is negligible output power (only some parametric fluorescence).